indigane/cardsort/README.md

 # Card Sort

 Card Sort is a **free** and open-source tool for conducting a virtual card sorting.
-It was built as a way to **quickly conduct a card sorting online**, without the need to sign up or pay for commercial solutions or self-host an open-source project.
+It was built as a way to **quickly conduct a card sorting online**, without the need to sign up or subscribe to commercial solutions or self-host an open-source project.

 It works best when combined with other tooling.
 For example you could create a form with instructions, questionnaire and a link to the card sorting.
 You could also ask the participants to copy the results back into the form.